Lucy-okoth/Online-Food-Ordering-System/README.md

 #Github Link https://github.com/Lucy-okoth/Online-Food-Ordering-System

+##Technologies Used:
-##Technologies Used HTML5 for page restructure CSS for styling Javascript for adding interacctions and navigationto the recipe Server for data display Vanilla Js Project API
+HTML5 for page restructure
+ CSS for styling
+ Javascript for adding interacctions and navigationto the recipe Server for data display Vanilla Js Project API

 ##Program Setup Instructions Accessing the project requires a user to have the following: Any computing device with access to Internet.
 Reliable Internet connection.